Sagarshivalingappaathani/PQ-TLS/classic-fork/README.md

 # Classic-Fork: Traditional TLS 1.3 Implementation

-A reference implementation of TLS 1.3 using classical cryptographic algorithms (X25519 for key exchange and RSA-2048 for signatures).
+Implementation of TLS 1.3 using classical cryptographic algorithms (X25519 for key exchange and RSA-2048 for signatures).

 ## 🎯 Purpose